LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 This command deactivates a Pod prior to replacing it.
 Once you tap `Replace Pod`, another screen appears for you to confirm that you mean it.

-!!! info ""
-    With Loop v2.2.5, you no longer need to first tap `Suspend Delivery` and then `Replace Pod`.

-    In earlier versions of Loop, the scheduled basal rate was assumed after Pod was removed.
-By first tapping `Suspend Delivery` and then tapping `Replace Pod` the Loop and Apple Health record for basal delivery is more accurate.
-This is especially important if a longer delay is planned prior to placing a new Pod on your body.

 ![Icon to tap to replace Pod](img/pod-settings-replace-pod.png){width="250"}

 ### Devices